-Many clinical trials are focused on new treatments, evaluating whether a new treatment is safe, effective, and possibly better than the current (standard) treatment.
+Many clinical trials are focused on new treatments.
+Researchers want to learn if a new treatment is safe, effective, and possibly better than the treatment doctors use now.
 These types of studies evaluate new drugs, different combinations of existing treatments, new approaches to radiation therapy or surgery, and new methods of treatment.
-People who participate in clinical trials are often among the first to receive new treatments before they are widely available.
-However, there is no guarantee that the new treatment will be safe, effective, or better than a standard treatment.
+Children and teens who participate in clinical trials can be some of the first to get a treatment before it is available to the public.
+However, there is no guarantee that the new treatment will be safe, effective, or better than what doctors use now.

 People decide to participate in clinical trials for many reasons.
 For some, a clinical trial is the best treatment option available.
 Because standard treatments are not perfect, people are often willing to face the added uncertainty of a clinical trial in the hope of a better result.
 Other people volunteer for clinical trials because they know that these studies are the only way to make progress in treating osteosarcoma.
 Even if they do not benefit directly from the clinical trial, their participation may benefit future children and teens with osteosarcoma.

-Sometimes people have concerns that, by participating in a clinical trial, they may receive no treatment by being given a placebo or a “sugar pill.”
-The use of placebos in cancer clinical trials is rare.
-When a placebo is used in a study, it is done with the full knowledge of the participants.
+Sometimes people have concerns that, in a clinical trial, their child may receive no treatment by being given a placebo or a “sugar pill.”
+The use of placebos in cancer clinical trials is rare overall and very uncommon in childhood cancer research.
 Find out more about placebos in cancer clinical trials.

 Cancer.Net offers a lot of information about cancer clinical trials in other areas of the website, including a complete section on clinical trials and places to search for clinical trials for a specific type of cancer.

 In addition, this website offers free access to a video-based educational program about cancer clinical trials, located outside of this guide.

 The next section in this guide is Latest Research.
 It explains areas of scientific research currently going on for this type of cancer.
 Or, use the menu to choose another section to continue reading this guide.